General and Specific Powers of the Trustee

 Being offered to serve as trustee can be an honor, since it requires considerable trust (no pun intended), but you do need to consider what exactly is required of the trustee:

-- You need to read and understand the trust document, for that will determine what you must do, and it may also indicate potential problems.
-You should read the trust document before agreeing to serve as trustee, to ensure that you understand everything in it, because you will be a fiduciary who will be held liable for any mismanagement of the trust.
+- Read and understand the trust document, for that will determine what you must do, and it may also indicate potential problems.
+Read the trust document before agreeing to serve as trustee, to ensure that you understand everything in it, because you will be a fiduciary who will be held liable for any mismanagement of the trust.

 - You may have to manage the investments or hire someone to do it.
-You should write an investment policy and present it to the beneficiaries for some feedback, but the policy must conform to the trust document.
+Write an investment policy and present it to the beneficiaries for some feedback, but the policy must conform to the trust document.

 - Detailed records must be kept, since it may be necessary for you to go to court to prove what had been done and the purpose for doing it.
-Additionally, reports will have to be issued periodically to the beneficiaries, since that is their only way of knowing if the trust is being managed well.
+Additionally, reports must be issued periodically to the beneficiaries, as that is their only way of knowing if the trust is being managed well.

-- Because trusts are separate taxable entities, you will have to file a trust tax return every year.
+- As separate taxable entities, trusts must file a tax return annually.